Emmanuel-SE/yolo/explanation.md

           - **cpu**: `"50m"` - Amount of CPU the container requests.
           - **memory**: `"256Mi"` - Amount of memory the container requests.

-### MongoDB Kubernetes Deployment Configuration
+### MongoDB Kubernetes Deployment Configuration using StatefulSets

-This section provides a detailed explanation of the MongoDB deployment configuration as defined in the `charts/mongodb-deployment.yaml` file.

-### Deployment Configuration Overview

-The MongoDB deployment is managed through a YAML configuration file which specifies how the MongoDB service should be deployed and managed within the Kubernetes cluster.
+The MongoDB deployment configuration has been updated to use StatefulSets for a more stable and ordered deployment of MongoDB instances within the Kubernetes cluster.

-### Key Elements of the MongoDB Deployment Configuration
+### Key Elements of the StatefulSet Configuration

-- **apiVersion**: `apps/v1` - Indicates the version of the Kubernetes API that the deployment is using.
+- **apiVersion**: `apps/v1` - Indicates the version of the Kubernetes API that the StatefulSet is using.
-- **kind**: `Deployment` - Specifies that the resource type is a deployment.
+- **kind**: `StatefulSet` - Specifies that the resource type is a StatefulSet.
 - **metadata**:
   - **labels**:
-    - **app**: `mongo` - Labels used to identify the deployment.
+    - **app**: `mongo` - Labels used to identify the StatefulSet.
-  - **name**: `mongo` - The name of the deployment.
+  - **name**: `mongo` - The name of the StatefulSet.
 - **spec**:
+  - **serviceName**: `mongo` - The headless service used to control the network domain for the StatefulSet.
   - **replicas**: `1` - Specifies that one instance of MongoDB should be running.
   - **selector**:
     - **matchLabels**:
-      - **app**: `mongo` - Selector that determines which pods belong to the deployment.
+      - **app**: `mongo` - Selector that determines which pods belong to the StatefulSet.
-  - **strategy**: `{}` - An empty strategy indicates default rolling update strategy.
   - **template**:
     - **metadata**:
       - **labels**:
-        - **app**: `mongo` - Labels applied to all pods in the deployment.
+        - **app**: `mongo` - Labels applied to all pods in the StatefulSet.
     - **spec**:
       - **containers**:
         - **name**: `mongo` - Name of the container within the pod.